rgehrsitz/zip-splitter/README.md

 ### Progress Reporting
 The `ProgressInfo` class provides detailed information:
-- `PercentageComplete`: Overall completion percentage (0-100)
+- `PercentageComplete`: Overall completion percentage (0-100) for the **entire operation** across all archives
 - `CurrentArchiveIndex`: Which archive is currently being created
-- `BytesProcessed`: Total bytes processed so far
+- `BytesProcessed`: Total bytes processed so far across all archives
 - `CurrentOperation`: Description of current operation

+**Note**: Progress percentage represents the entire job completion, not per-archive progress.
+The enhanced demo showcases this with a visual progress bar that fills from 0% to 100% as it processes multiple archives.

 ### Error Handling
 - **ArgumentException**: Invalid input parameters